Gentile da Fabriano

+Biography

 Early life in Fabriano (c.
 1370-1400)

 Gentile (di Niccolò di Massio) da Fabriano was born around 1370 in or near Fabriano, in the Marche.
-Despite having several family members who took part in different civic and religious organizations in the city, much of Gentile's early life remains undocumented.
-His mother died some point before 1380, and his father, Niccolò di Giovanni Massi, retired to a monastery in the same year, where he later died in 1385.
-Little is known of his educational formation: one of his first known works, a Madonna and Child (c.
+His family included people active in the civic and religious life of the city.
+However, much of Gentile's early life remains undocumented.
+His mother died before 1380, and in that year, his father, Niccolò di Giovanni Massi, retired to a monastery where he died in 1385.
+Little is known of his education: one of his first known works, a Madonna and Child (c.
 1395–1400, now in Berlin) shows the influence of paintings made in the northern Italian late-Gothic style.

-Around 1390 Pavia resided at the court of Gian Galeazzo Visconti, where there is a table with the Madonna with the Children together with the saints Clara and Francis (now in the Pavia Civic Museums) and some frescoes depicting ladies inside a room of the Visconti Castle.
+Around 1390 he was in Pavia at the court of Gian Galeazzo Visconti, where he left a painting of Madonna with the Children together with the saints Clara and Francis (now in the Pavia Civic Museums) and some frescoes depicting ladies in a room of the Visconti Castle.

 Venice (c.
 1405–1420)

-By around 1405, Gentile da Fabriano was working in Venice.
-He painted a panel for the church of Santa Sofia, now lost; Jacopo Bellini worked perhaps in his workshop.
+About 1405, Gentile da Fabriano was working in Venice.
+He painted a panel for the church of Santa Sofia, now lost; Jacopo Bellini might have worked in his workshop.
 Between 1408 and 1409, he painted a fresco (now lost) in the Doge's Palace depicting the naval battle between the Venetians and Otto III.
-In Venice, he knew Pisanello and perhaps Michelino da Besozzo.
-He also produced commissions for other cities during this period, such as his Madonna and Child (c.
+In Venice, he met Pisanello and perhaps Michelino da Besozzo.
+He also produced commissioned works for other cities during this period, such as his Madonna and Child (c.
 1405–1410) for a church in Perugia.

-In 1410–1411, Gentile was in Foligno, where he frescoed some of the walls of the Palazzo Trinci.
-Gentile met painter Michelino da Besozzo in Venice and became inspired by his rhythmic and sophisticated style.
-Around 1410–1412, he painted one of his first masterworks, the Valle Romita Polyptych (now at the Pinacoteca di Brera).
-The altarpiece was probably commissioned by Chiavello Chiavelli upon its completion in 1412.
-In 1414, he moved to Brescia, at the service of Pandolfo III Malatesta, and painted the Broletto Chapel, a work now mostly lost, for the next five years.
+In 1410–1411, Gentile was in Foligno, where he frescoed some of the walls of Palazzo Trinci.
+Gentile met the painter Michelino da Besozzo in Venice and became inspired by his sophisticated style.
+Around 1410–1412, he painted what came to be known as one of his first masterworks, the Valle Romita Polyptych (now at the Pinacoteca di Brera).
+The altarpiece was probably commissioned by Chiavello Chiavelli in 1412.
+In 1414, he moved to Brescia, at the service of Pandolfo III Malatesta.
+During the following five years, he painted the Broletto Chapel, a work now mostly lost.
 While in Brescia in 1418, Gentile painted another panel that was later given as a gift to Pope Martin V, who had passed through the city on his way to Rome.